K2QB - "The Queen Bee Station"

 Over the years the station has changed many times and in between 1996 and 2011 I was off the air due to family commitments and various other duties.
 Prior to going off the air the station consisted of a Kenwood TS-940S-AT and a Kenwood TL-922A amp.
 A Rohn tower supported a Moseley 2 element 40 meter beam and a Pro-37.
 In addition full wave Delta Loops on 40 and 80 along with a 80/160 sloper helped me achieve 5BDXCC, DXCC-CW, DXCC-SSB, DXCC-RTTY and Honor Roll status.

-Back on the air after a 15 year hiatus the old TS-940S-AT hasbeen replaced with a Yaesu FT-2000 outfitted with a new roofing filter from AC0C.
+Back on the air after a 15 year hiatus the old TS-940S-AT has been replaced with a Yaesu FT-2000 outfitted with a roofing filter from AC0C.
 The Kenwood TL-922A amp is still perking along just fine when needed.
 Logging program is Logger32 and a Microham USB III Digital Interface allows me to chase DX on RTTY, PSK31, JT65, JT9 and other digital modes.
-Running MTTY, FLdigi and WSJT-X for the digital modes and N1MM for contesting.
+Running MTTY, FLdigi and WSJT-X for the digital modes and N1MM+ for contesting.

 In addition a Cushcraft R-7 acts as a secondary antenna and also provides 30 and 40 meter coverage.
 A 120 foot end-fed Zep provides all band coverage from 6 to 160.

-Currently member of ARRL, CW Ops, EPC, 30MDG, DMC, WNYDXA (founding member) and Niagra Frontier Radiosport (NFRS - charter member) and QSL manager for NF2RS.
+Currently member of ARRL, CW Ops, EPC, 30MDG, DMC, PODX, WNYDXA (founding member and past president) and Niagara Frontier Radiosport (NFRS - charter member) and QSL manager for NF2RS.

 Other interests include being an avid golfer and officiating womens's high school and college basketball.